Kerbside food scraps collection across Auckland

 Impact on the environment

 If food waste were a country, it would be the third-largest emitter of greenhouse gases in the world.
 Food scraps currently make up close to half the weight of the average Auckland household’s rubbish bin.
-When the food scraps kerbside collection rolls out in 2021, it will shrink the 100,000 tonnes of domestic food scraps that are currently sent to landfill each year from Auckland.
+When the food scraps kerbside collection rolls out in 2023 (delayed from 2021 due to COVID-19), it will shrink the 100,000 tonnes of domestic food scraps that are currently sent to landfill each year from Auckland.

 Processing our food scraps instead of sending them to landfill reduces the amount of greenhouse gases in the atmosphere.
 Many people believe that food decomposes in a landfill, so it’s okay to put it in your bin.
 The reality is, landfills are designed to store waste, not to break it down.
 Instead of wasting our food, we can put it to use making heat, energy, and fertiliser to grow more food sustainably.